King's Head Inn, Aylesbury

 The King's Head is one of the oldest public houses with a coaching yard in the south of England.
 It is located in the Market Square, Aylesbury, Buckinghamshire, and is a Grade II* Listed Building.

-The oldest part of the current structure of the building is of 15th-century design; however, the cellars are much older, dating back to the 13th century, and may have been part of the local friary.
+The oldest part of the current structure of the building is of 15th-century design and the cellars are much older, dating to the 13th century.

 History

 The history of The King's Head starts in 1455, with the first documentary reference appearing in a conveyance between William Wandeford, a London wool merchant, and Ralph Verney, a former master of the London Mercer's Company, dated 18 December 1455.
 It refers to the newly built 'Kyngeshede', as well as a cellar and shop, and cottages.
-The Great Hall is the oldest standing structure on site, dating back to the 1470s, and was built as a guest house by the Verney family (of nearby Claydon House).
+The Great Hall is the oldest standing structure on site, dating back to the 1470s,.